Azure/azure-kusto-spark/docs/KustoSink.md

   to load data into Kusto.
 Streaming ingestion is useful for loading data when you need low latency between ingestion and query.
   *Note - Stream ingestion must be enabled on the destination table or cluster (see [here](https://learn.microsoft.com/en-us/azure/data-explorer/ingest-data-streaming?tabs=azure-portal%2Cjava) for details).
   Stream ingestion has a [data size limit](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/streamingingestionpolicy) of 4 MB.
-  If a micro-batch exceeds this size, the connector will fall back to the `Queued` write mode.
+  If a request exceeds this size, it will be broken into multiple appropriately sized chunks.

 * **KUSTO_POLLING_ON_DRIVER**:
   'pollingOnDriver' - If set to false (default) Kusto Spark will create a new job for the final two ingestion steps done after processing the data, so that the write operation doesn't seem to 'hang' on the Spark UI.